larytet/binlog/README.md

 as well.

 The API is not thread safe.
-One prossible workaround is to have an instance of the binlog in every thread, and flush the output to a file/stdout from time to time.
+One possible workaround is to have an instance of the binlog in every thread.
+The application is expected to flush the output to a file/stdout from time to time.
+An applicattion can share the io.Writer object between the logs if the application implements WriterControl.
 Add index and/or a timestamp (see SEND_LOG_INDEX) to all log entries, order the log entries when printing for human consumption.
 Atomic counter will set you back by 25ns per call (Go sync/atomic is not very fast).